 And as we know, moisturized (aka not dry, damaged, and split-prone) hair is far more likely to grow at an expedited, healthier rate.

-Now, not to be the bearer of bad news, but some experts very strongly negate the correlation between castor oil and hair growth.
-They acknowledge that while the stuff may help in the way of conditioning, the idea that it will increase hair growth is completely anecdotal and a myth.
-Additionally, some people have even experienced hair fallout after using the stuff.
+Now for the bad news: some experts very strongly believe there is no correlation between castor oil and hair growth.
+They acknowledge that while the stuff may help in the way of conditioning, the idea that it will increase hair growth is completely anecdotal.
+Not to mention, some people have even experienced hair fallout after using the stuff.
 Eek.

 "Castor oil will not grow hair," cosmetic chemist and author Perry Romanowski told Allure earlier this year.
 "There is no evidence for it and no scientific theory supporting that it would work, so yes, it's a total myth."
-That said, the publication did point out that Romanowski said castor oil won't damage the hair and may have some of those aforementioned conditioning perks that could help improve our hair fibers' flexibility.
+However, the publication also did point out that Romanowski said castor oil won't damage the hair, and may have some of those aforementioned conditioning perks that could help improve our hair fibers' flexibility.

 In pursuit of a second opinion, Allure reached out to Adam Friedman, a program director at The George Washington University School of Medicine and Health Sciences, who wholeheartedly seconded Romanowski's blunt words.
-"While it does have antimicrobial properties which may be useful in terms of fighting off bacterial or fungal overgrowth on the scalp that can lead to hair-damaging inflammation, there is zero evidence [showing] it is helpful for hair growth," he told the publication.
-In fact, as Nazarian mentioned to us, he points out that some people can find the oil irritating or even allergenic, which can invite bothersome and detrimental inflammation.
+"While it does have antimicrobial properties which may be useful in terms of fighting off bacterial or fungal overgrowth on the scalp that can lead to hair-damaging inflammation, there is zero evidence [showing] it is helpful for hair growth," he told them.
+In fact, as Nazarian did as well, he points out that some people can find the oil irritating or even allergenic, which can invite bothersome and detrimental inflammation.